Good night, and see you later for the first time again.

 The end game of a narcissist is to secure a life-long bond with another person

 A narcissist truly doesn’t feel they are enough to convince anyone to stay with them for life.
 They fear abandonment and being alone.
 They do everything in their power to convince others to stay with them, but they truly believe they are too boring to be with.
-They see “being interesting” as the duty of someone who people want to be with, which is part of the deal, for sure, but not the whole thing.1
+They see “being interesting” as the duty of someone who people want to be with, which is part of the deal, for sure, but not the whole thing.((To be with someone for life, one of the most important traits is to be able to be calming and reassuring to another person.
+To be able to uplift a person during their times of trouble, to be able to listen, and to take part in another person’s fears and sorrows.
+Being interesting is for entertainers, but is only a small fraction of what makes for a permanent life partner.))

 This starts by trying to make themselves seem admirable, ideal, and able to provide opportunities in life in both financial, romantic, and sexual.
 “Whatever you need, I can provide, you don’t really need anyone else.
 Focus your efforts on me.”